Thurluth/Popups-Android/README.md

 ```
 > _displayableChoices_ set on 3 by default or if the value entered is incorrect (<= 0)

+> this is the number of choices that can be displayed at once, when this number is passed,
+choices are scrollable.

 ```
 lister = new PopupChoice.OnSelectedListener() {
     @Override